billgreenwald/pgltools/README.md

 ```

 ### sort:
 Sorts a pgl file.
 A sorted pgl file is sorted by columns 1-6 in order with columns 1 and 4 treated as strings.
 The sort2D file will not flip paired-loci that have locus B occuring before locus A as a pgl file is required to follow this format.
 If a file does not follow this formatting, use the "formatbedpe" operation.
-Most commands below require sorted files.
+Most commands below require sorted files.  <b> Note that the PyGLtools command for sort is named pyglSort to avoid collisions when importing * </b>.
 Syntax:
 ```
 pgltools sort [FILE]
 ```